 Tuning the radio is manual and requires some practice to get right, especially if you have trouble reading small print.
 This is a common problem in small emergency radios.

 The antenna is sort of small, and our reception indoors was ok but not excellent.
 Audio quality is functional, not outstanding, but comparable to other emergency radios in the price range.

 Lights: Both the KA500 and KA500L have 3 LED lights.
 There's a flashing red LED light, an LED light bar “reading lamp” on the back side of the solar panel, and an “LED flashlight”.
 None of these are extremely bright, but they will light up a dark room.

 Power: It does have GREAT power features, the Solar charger, (3) AA batteries and crank options are excellent if you are stuck without AC power for an extended period.

 Based on other reviews the runtime from Solar and Charging is inconsistent.
 We did not experience those problems.
 Test your unit before you have an emergency so you know what to expect.

 Kaito KA500L PROS

 The Kaito KA500L has multiple power sources – internal 2000mah battery, (3) optional AA batteries, crank, USB and Solar.
-The NiMH battery is replaceable, and the unit can charge a smartphone or power other USB devices such as an XTAR VC4L USB battery charger.
+The NiMH battery is replaceable, and the unit can charge a smartphone or power other USB devices such as an Nitecore CI4 battery charger.

 It receives AM, FM, HAM (Shortwave SW1 and SW2), and NOAA, and has three light options – emergency, reading, and flashlight.
 It is lightweight, and it worked right out of the box.